 I’m a kid from the working-class neighborhoods of Jefferson City.
 We didn’t have much growing up.
 My parents struggled to pay the bills and when my little sister was born with a heart condition, we went bankrupt.
 Maxed-out credit cards, without a dollar to our name, we relied on my neighbors to help us make it.
 Black and white, young and old, we all took care of each other.
 That’s where I come from.

 Through Pell grants, scholarships, and the kindness of people around town, I went to Yale University and law school at Mizzou.
-Unlike a lot of students at places like Yale, I chose to join the Marine Corps in 2007 to honor what everyone did for me and my family growing up at the height of the surge in Iraq.
+Then I chose to join the Marine Corps in 2007 to honor what everyone did for me and my family growing up at the height of the surge in Iraq.

 Less than a year after I completed training, I had the honor of leading a Marine training team of 11 Marines and 1 Navy Corpsman on dozens of missions through the streets of Habbaniyah, Fallujah, and Ramadi, dodging IEDs and running escort missions while training and supporting the security forces.

 Before and after Iraq, I was stationed at Camp Pendleton, where I protected service members from predatory scams and big banks that were trying to foreclose on them during the foreclosure crisis.
 The Marine Corps then transferred me to Marine Special Operations Command, where I learned Pashto, the language of southern Afghanistan, and deployed twice to Afghanistan on Special Operations Task Forces.